-2024 Process for Reviewing Homeowners Property Exemption (HOPE) Application
+2025 Process for Reviewing Homeowners Property Exemption (HOPE) Application

-The Board of Review will receive applications and supporting materials up until the day before the final date of the December Board of Review, but to ensure that the Board has adequate time to review your request, please return at least two weeks before the March, July or December meeting dates:
+The Board of Review will receive applications and supporting materials by the close of business the first Friday in November - November 7, 2025, but to ensure that the Board has adequate time to review your request, please return at least two weeks before the March, July or December meeting dates:

-March BOR meeting date: April 1, 2024

-July BOR meeting date: July 16, 2024

-December BOR meeting date: December 10, 2024
+March BOR meeting date: April 7, 2025 July BOR meeting date: July 22, 2025 December BOR meeting date: December 9, 2025

 If approved for a multi-year exemption, eligible applicants will receive a statement after the March Board of Review closes.
 These guidelines are in accordance with the amendments to Section 7(u) of MCL 211 et seq.
 It should be noted that each taxpayer's circumstances are considered anew each year.
-Applicant is required to provide any changes in household circumstances.
+The applicant is required to provide any changes in household circumstances.
 An incomplete application will delay the disposition process of the application and may also cause it to be denied.
+To withdraw an application, a request must be provided in writing from the applicant.